 Example of a retail reference architecture leveraging open source and other components for computer vision and artificial intelligence containerized applications.

 Developers are also embracing the open framework aligned with ORI.
 EdgeX Foundry, an open source project of LF Edge within the Linux Foundation, provides a key ingredient and a forum for participants to collaborate.
-EdgeX Foundry’s framework has reached more than one million container downloads.
-In October, ORI and the LF Edge community conducted their first hackathon, during which more than 60 participants built code to address interoperability between devices and applications, agnostic of underlying hardware, OSes, and connectivity protocol.
+EdgeX Foundry’s framework has reached more than five million container downloads, with four million downloads in the last six months.
+In October, ORI and the LF Edge community conducted their first hackathon, during which more than 60 participants built code to address interoperability between devices and applications, agnostic of underlying hardware, operating systems, and connectivity protocol.

 In May, VMware announced its support of EdgeX Foundry data and application services for customers deploying a combination of open source IoT software components.

 Global partner and retailer summits have occurred in New York, London, Chicago, Beijing, and Qingdao.
-Summits will expand to other cities in 2020.
+Summits will resume and expand to new cities in 2021.

 Retail Today, Across Industries Tomorrow